Archive for: tax law

 March 12th, 2010, Tomasz Rychlicki

-A taxpayer being also an entrepreneur has requested the Director of the Tax Chamber in Warsaw to issue an interpretation to a question whether by contributing a trade mark to a general partnership (ordinary partnership), he would receive a revenue that is subject to personal tax income.
+A Polish taxpayer being also an entrepreneur has requested the Director of the Tax Chamber in Warsaw to issue an interpretation to a question whether by contributing a trade mark to a general partnership (ordinary partnership), he would receive a revenue that is subject to personal tax income.
 The right of protection for a trademark was granted by the Polish Patent Office.
 The taxpayer received revenue from licensing the use of that trade mark.
 However, he decided to form a general partnership, to which he wanted to make a contribution in a trade mark, based on its market value.
 The partnership would treat such trade mark as a legal and intangible asset and would make it available to other entities under a license agreement.
 The entrepreneur was also considering the possibility to sale his right of protection for the trade mark to another entity if the general partnership would not count it as the intangible asset.

 Revenues from financial capital shall be: